Investors need the return potential of stocks to grow wealth and outpace inflation.

 Over time, the S&P 500 Index has proven to be a bumpy ride with inconsistent returns, creating outcome uncertainty.

-By reducing volatility and the impacts of bear markets, our strategy has helped smooth the ride and produce consistent outcomes.
+By reducing volatility and bear market impacts, our strategy helped smooth the ride and produce consistent outcomes.

 “Market risk, also called ‘systematic risk’, cannot be eliminated by diversification, though it can be hedged against.”